British weather in September

 1913 Thundery midmonth.
 On the 16th, there were heavy thunderstorms around Newcastle-upon-Tyne.
 Then on the 17th about 150 mm of rain fell at Doncaster in a storm.
 It was fine and very warm at the end: 28C at Whitby on the 27th.

 1914 A fine, warm month, dry and sunny across the UK.
-Less than half an inch of rain fell in the Thames estuary area all month.
+Less than half an inch of rain fell in the Thames estuary area and in Newcastle all month.
+Over a very large area there was no rain before the 9th and none after the 18th.
 29C (84F) was recorded at Woking on the 3rd.

 1915 Warm and fine for the first three weeks, but with a wet and stormy end.
 96 mm of rain fell at Nairn on the 26th.

 1916 After unsettled start, it became dry but cloudy.
 A depression moving SE down the east coast then brought rain and gales to many parts from the 17th to 19th.

 1917 Quite dry and warm, especially in the east; dull and wetter in the north and west.
 Often windy.